-Many developing countries have adopted strategic agendas/ roadmaps
+Many developing countries have adopted strategic agendas/roadmaps for digitally-enabled economic transformation.

-Data and protocol interoperability are essential technodesign elements to overcome the dominance of 'firstmover' platforms FDI rules must be revisited to protect strategic IP, data and AI assests for digitally-enabled economic transformation.
 These proposed policy frameworks can be successful only if they grasp the specific nature of the challenge of acquiring and consolidating the data and digital intelligence advantage that propels a country into the high value parts of the platformized global economic order.
 There is a lot more work to be done in this regard.